pagopa/io-react-native-cieid/README.md

 # @pagopa/io-react-native-cieid 🪪

 A React Native bridge to integrate CieID authentication into your app.
 It provides a native module methods to interact with the CieID app.
-It's based on [cieid-ios-sdk](https://github.com/IPZSMobileTeam/cieid-ios-sdk) and [cieid-android-sdk](https://github.com/IPZSMobileTeam/cieid-android-sdk).

 ## Installation